Best Conglomerate Stocks to Buy Now (2025)

 The Component Grade breakdown for Seaboard (NYSEMKT:SEB) is: Value: C, Growth: C, Momentum: C, Sentiment: C, Safety: B, Financials: C, and AI: B.

-Seaboard (NYSEMKT:SEB) has a Due Diligence Score of 31, which is 4 points higher than the conglomerate industry average of 27.
+Seaboard (NYSEMKT:SEB) has a Due Diligence Score of 28, which is -1 points lower than the conglomerate industry average of 29.
+Although this number is below the industry average, our proven quant model rates SEB as a "B".

-SEB passed 10 out of 38 due diligence checks and has average fundamentals.
-Seaboard has seen its stock lose -17.65% over the past year.
+SEB passed 9 out of 38 due diligence checks and has average fundamentals.
+Seaboard has seen its stock lose -16.88% over the past year, underperforming other conglomerate stocks by -6 percentage points.

 What are the conglomerate stocks with highest dividends?